joescottdave/food-alerts/README.md

 # food-alerts

 ## To Do
-1. Presentational work to be done on Alert component and Full Alert view
+1. Router Link behaviour should be added to the Alert Component and not written into the Home view logic
-2. Router Link behaviour should be added to the Alert Component and not written into the Home view logic
+2. Search results and ten latest results should be their own router-views to prevent broken behaviour on pressing back.
-3. Search results and ten latest results should be their own router-views to prevent broken behaviour on pressing back.
+3. Writing tests.

 ## Project setup
 ```